It starts with just one letter...

 Working for educational equity for all students, everywhere, is our mission.

 We are mobilizing students, teachers, parents, and those affected by dyslexia to sign postcards to send to local, state, and national officials to support legislation and policies that affect dyslexic students.
-WriteToRead will send postcards to your community to sign and send back.

-We've sent more than two thousand postcards so far to get out the word that supporting dyslexic students changes lives and social outcomes across all backgrounds.
-Visit our blog to read more about our impact.
+We've sent thousands of postcards to amplify our message that supporting dyslexic students changes lives and social outcomes across all backgrounds.

 WriteToRead was founded by Max & Anselm Bell, high school students with dyslexia.
 We are passionate about advocating for resources and awareness for dyslexic students everywhere.
 Our perspective and voices matter.
 Join us!